Discussion

 Cu-IUD past licensed duration of use |

-Any time in a natural menstrual cycle if reasonable certain the individual is not pregnant* or at risk of pregnancy |
+Any time in a natural menstrual cycle if reasonably certain the individual is not pregnant* or at risk of pregnancy |

 Yes, for 7 days (unless inserted in the first 5 days† of the menstrual cycle) |

-Post partum (vaginal birth or Caesarian section, breastfeeding or non-breast feeding |
+Post partum (vaginal birth or Caesarian section, breastfeeding or non-breastfeeding |

 Within 48hrs after childbirth |